sgoulas/pdpProject/docs/DevelopmentDiary/July/July.md

 -   https://nextjs.org/docs/advanced-features/source-maps

 It seems that I can actually retain a standalone (see: explicitly defined by me) `babel` configuration according to this: https://nextjs.org/docs/advanced-features/customizing-babel-config.
 So even by adoptin `next` I can retain any babel configuration.

+I installed `next`, updated the scripts and then kept gotting a run time regenerator error even after adding the `@babel/plugin-transform-runtime` plugin.
+In the end I found in the babel docs that I also needed to add `@babel/runtime` and I actually managed to start my development server again, this time pre-rendered by `next`.

+Honestly, I am feeling sad about having to remove my webpack configurations.
+It took me a bit of time to learn and add them and I was meticulous about adding only what I needed.
+To remove them before even starting developing was not a great feeling.
+I did create the `0.2.0` pre-release tag which contains them though, so I can always go back and see what I did.
+I also got to actually read and learn, so at the end of the day not a net loss by all means.

+The rendering change is evident from the fact that when viewing the souce (`view-source:` not to confuse with the `inspect` tool) I can actually see the HTML code, whereas viewinig the source of another deployed non-next-using react app like https://sgoulas.github.io/react-ciphers/ shows just javascript code.
+So it works!

+Also, thank God my existing `babel` configuration for typescript does not need any more tinkering and `next` works with it from the get go.